-To date no performance hurdles have been set on options issued to Executives.
-The Company may, and at times has, imposed time-based service conditions.
+The Company may impose time-based service conditions on LTI grants.
 The Company believes that as options are issued at not less than the current market price of the Company's shares there is an inherent performance hurdle on those options as the share price of the Company's shares must increase significantly before there is any benefit to the Executive.
+To date, no LTI grants have been made to Executives.